masurp/specr/README.md

 ### Usage

 Using `specr` is comparatively simple.
-The two main function are `setup()`,in which analytic choices are specified as arguments, and `specr()`, which fits the models across all specifications.
+The two main function are `setup()`, in which analytic choices are specified as arguments, and `specr()`, which fits the models across all specifications.
 The latter creates a class called “specr.object”, which can be summarized and plotted with generic function such as `summary` or `plot`.